Yuvi8bit/Yuvi8bit/README.md

 <h2 align="center">🚀 About Me</h2>

-As a versatile Computer Engineer and Full-Stack Developer, I specialize in Cloud Computing, Artificial Intelligence/Machine Learning, and high-quality streaming technologies.
+As a versatile Computer Engineer and Full-Stack Developer, I specialize in Cloud Computing and high-quality streaming technologies.
 With a proven track record of driving innovation, I am committed to leveraging advanced AI solutions to boost productivity and foster creative problem-solving in technology.
 My passion for pushing the boundaries of modern technology equips me to deliver exceptional results in complex and dynamic environments.

 <h3 align="center">Git Stats</h3>
 <div align="center">